The FACULTY OF TRAVEL MEDICINE is the pre-eminent professional organisation in Australasia supporting travel medicine.

 To view more information about the Australasian College of Tropical Medicine (Faculty of Travel Medicine) please click here.

-Dean: Professor Peter Leggat, AM, MD, PhD, DrPH, FAFPHM, FFPH RCP(UK), FPHAA, FACTM, FFTM FFEWM ACTM, FFTM RCPSG, FACAsM, FRGS, FRAS, FAICD, FACE, FISTM, HonFFPM RCP(UK), HonFACTM, HonFFTM ACTM
+Joint Faculties Registrar Acting: Professor Peter Leggat, AM, ADC, MD, PhD, DrPH, FAFPHM, FFPH RCP(UK), FPHAA, FACTM, FFTM FFEWM ACTM, FFTM RCPSG, FACAsM, FRGS, FRAS, FAICD, FACE, FISTM, HonFFPM RCP(UK), HonFACTM, HonFFTM ACTM

-Joint Faculties Registrar: Professor Peter Leggat, AM, MD, PhD, DrPH, FAFPHM, FFPH RCP(UK), FPHAA, FACTM, FFTM FFEWM ACTM, FFTM RCPSG, FACAsM, FRGS, FRAS, FAICD, FACE, FISTM, HonFFPM RCP(UK), HonFACTM, HonFFTM ACTM (Acting)
+Immediate Past Dean: Professor Peter Leggat, AM, ADC, MD, PhD, DrPH, FAFPHM, FFPH RCP(UK), FPHAA, FACTM, FFTM FFEWM ACTM, FFTM RCPSG, FACAsM, FRGS, FRAS, FAICD, FACE, FISTM, HonFFPM RCP(UK), HonFACTM, HonFFTM ACTM

-Representative on the College Council: Dr Deb Mills, MBBS, MPH&TM, FACTM, FFTM ACTM
+Representative to the Advisory Council: Dr Deb Mills, MBBS, MPH&TM, FACTM, FFTM ACTM